 Improve career profile

-Leadership, time management, and many other management skills can be enhanced by becoming a peer mentor.
-Your role as a peer mentor adds valuable experience to your resume, demonstrating your adaptability, resourcefulness, and passion for helping others.
+Your role as a Peer Mentor will add valuable experience to your resume and provide opportunities to demonstrate your adaptability, resourcefulness, and passion for helping others.

 Meet new people

 Mentees aren't the only ones gaining new friends in the Peer Mentor Program.
 Peer Mentors often befriend their Mentees, other Mentors, and other Mentees during the various events and volunteer activities hosted by the Peer Mentor Program.
 The Honors Peer Mentor Program isn’t just a school activity; it’s a place where students connect and become life-long friends.